skypjack/entt/docs/md/entity.md

 given components are replaced (as in `registry::replace`) while a grouping matcher tracks the entities that have assigned the given components since the last time one asked.<br/>
-Note that, for a grouping matcher, if an entity already has all the components except one and the missing type is assigned to it, it is intercepted.
+If an entity already has all the components except one and the missing type is assigned to it, the entity is intercepted by a grouping matcher.

 In addition, a matcher can be filtered with a `where` clause: